secretagentj5/QCpp/README.md

 ## Features

-- Counter for tracking test cases executed
+- Counter to keep track of constant progress
 - Multiple mini-counters with customization options
-- Snippet management with customizable tags and colors
+- Snippet management with Upto 8 customizable tags and colors
 - Theme selection (Light/Dark)
 - Export and import functionality to backup and restore your data
 - Automatic link detection and highlighting
 - Copy and delete functionality for snippets
 - Reset button to clear counter and snippets
+- Save image in snippet

 ## Installation